leandrocadete/qPasswordManager/README.md

 # qPasswordManager
-A password manager to store until 100 passwords wrote in Qt
+A password manager to store until 100 passwords wrote in C++ and Qt